 Instructions

-- In a bowl, begin making the cream by beating 1 cup softened butter with an electric mixer until light and fluffy.
+- In a bowl, begin making the cake frosting by beating 1 cup of softened butter with an electric hand mixer until light and fluffy (about 3 minutes).
 Then add the sweetened condensed milk and mix to combine.

 - Add the sour cream and blend just to incorporate.
-Don't over mix.
+Don't over-mix.
+Now cover the frosting and place it in the fridge for later.

 - Begin making the cake by beating sugar and eggs in a large bowl using a whisk.